nspec/NSpec/BREAKING-CHANGES.md

 #### Reason

-In order to have a single .NET Core project targeting both .NET Core and .NET Frameowrk.
+In order to have a single .NET Core project targeting both .NET Core and .NET Framework.

 #### Workaround